Screening for colorectal cancer

 As with colonoscopy, sigmoidoscopy requires preparation to empty the colon beginning 1 day before the exam.

-This test uses a type of xray scan known as a CT scan to take detailed, 3-dimensional pictures of the colon and rectum.
+This test uses a type of xray scan known as a to take detailed, 3-dimensional pictures of the colon and rectum.
 This test is not as invasive as a colonoscopy, however, it does involve filling the colon and rectum with air using a small, flexible tube.
-The goal of the scan is to find any polyps.
-If polyps or abnormalities are found during colonography, a followup colonoscopy is needed to remove the polyps.
+The goal of the scan is to find any .
+If or abnormalities are found during colonography, a followup colonoscopy is needed to remove the .

 This test does not require any sedation.
 However, the same type of bowel preparation needed for a colonoscopy or sigmoidoscopy is needed 1-2 days before the exam.